Clifford Grey

-Clifford Grey (5 January 1887 – 25 September 1941) was an English songwriter, librettist, actor and screenwriter.
+Clifford Grey (5 January 1887 – 25 September 1941) was an English songwriter, librettist and screenwriter.
 His birth name was Percival Davis, and he was also known as Clifford Gray.

-Grey contributed prolifically to West End and Broadway shows, as librettist and lyricist for composers including Ivor Novello, Jerome Kern, Howard Talbot, Ivan Caryll and George Gershwin.
+Grey contributed prolifically to dozens of West End and Broadway shows, for the period from the First World War to the Second World War, as librettist and lyricist for composers including Ivor Novello, Jerome Kern, Howard Talbot, Ivan Caryll and George Gershwin.
 Among his best-remembered songs are two from early in his career, in 1916: "If You Were the Only Girl (In the World)" and "Another Little Drink Wouldn't Do Us Any Harm".
 His later hits include "Got a Date with an Angel" and "Spread a Little Happiness".
+He also wrote lyrics and screenplays for dozens of films released from 1929 to 1941, and they were used in films released posthumously.

 For 35 years after 1979 it was widely believed that Grey secretly competed as an American bobsleigher, under the name Clifford "Tippy" Gray, in two Winter Olympics, in 1928 and 1932, winning gold medals, but it was finally shown that the sportsman was a different person.

 Life and career

 Early years

 Grey was born in Birmingham, Warwickshire, the son of George Davis, a whip manufacturer, and his wife Emma, née Lowe.
 He was educated at the King Edward VI School.
 On leaving school in 1903 he had a variety of office jobs, in none of which he had any success.
 He became a pierrot with a local concert party, and adopted the stage name Clifford Grey, performing in pubs, piers and music halls.
 By the time he married in 1912 he had reduced his stage performing in favour of writing lyrics for West End shows.
 His wife was Dorothy Maud Mary Gould (1890 or 1891–1940), a fellow member of the concert party.
 They had two daughters, June and Dorothy; Grey also adopted Gould's daughter.
 Their marriage lasted until Dorothy's death.

 In 1916 Grey had his big breakthrough as a writer, collaborating with the American composer Nat Ayer on The Bing Boys Are Here, a long-running revue that opened in London in April, and contained two of Grey's early successes, "If You Were the Only Girl (In the World)" and "Another Little Drink Wouldn't Do Us Any Harm".
 He collaborated with Ayer on Pell-Mell, The Bing Girls Are There, The Other Bing Boys, The Bing Brothers on Broadway, and Yes, Uncle! and with Herman Finck in Hallo, America!, Ivor Novello and Jerome Kern in Theodore & Co, Howard Talbot and Novello in Who's Hooper?, Novello in Arlette (1917) and Ivan Caryll in Kissing Time.
 On the last show he collaborated with P.G.
 Wodehouse, who was privately lukewarm about Grey's talent, regarding him as a specialist in adapting other people's work rather than as an original talent.
-At the same time, he acted in a dozen silent films, including The Crucible (1914), The Weakness of Strength (1916), Madame Cubist (1916), The Best Man (1917), Carnival (1921) and The Man from Home (1922).